Empty Bowls Program

 What can we do to help others?

 At four and seven years old it is hard to grasp the life struggles that many in our community and abroad face.
-At 33 years old, I cannot even still not come close to understanding, but I try to fill my heart with gratitude and kindness, to lead by example, and hopefully raise compassionate children.
+At 33 years old, I cannot even still not come close to understanding, but I try to fill my heart with gratitude and kindness, lead by example, and hopefully raise compassionate children.

 We, as parents and teachers, get to choose every day the kind of impact we want to make on our community and our children.
 Thanks to people, like my Dad, I am inspired to make a commitment to my family and set aside time in which my family spreads kindness and gratitude.